hectorpefo/prepublication/_posts/2019-12-21-Sock-Matching.md

 This lets us calculate $E_i$ for any $i$, down to $E_0$, which is the overall expected number of pulled-out socks.
 In the case of $N=10$, it's about $5.68$ socks.

+Because this approach doesn't require computing factorials, it's manageable to find the expectation for pretty large $N$.
+Doing so, we notice a pattern: the curve of $E$ versus $N$ looks like a scaled version of $\sqrt{N}$.
+Dividing the computed values of $E$ by $\sqrt{N}$, we find that, indeed, the ratio seems to approach a constant, which . . . is the square root of $\pi$!
+Why pi?
+Nothing about our recurrence relation seems to promise any insight into this, so we'll try a different approach.

 ### A combinatorial approach, and extra credit

 With $N$ pairs of socks in the drawer, we will calculate the expected value $E(X)$ of the random variable $X$, the number of pulls to yield the first pair.
-We will rely on the fact that for a non-negative, integer-valued random variable:
+We will rely on the useful fact that for a non-negative, integer-valued random variable:

 $$E(X) = \sum_{i=0}^\infty P(X > i)$$